yaozhihang/3dcitydb-Extensions-for-CityGML-ADEs/README.md

 Latest release
 --------------
 The latest release of the database schemas is `v0.2-beta`.
 Note that the development of the database schema generator is still an ongoing work in the context of our research project in coorperation with company virtualcitySYSTEMS.
-Thus, further improved versions of the database schemas will be constantly released in the following months
+Thus, further improved versions of the database schemas will be constantly released in the following months.

 Developers